State University of New York: Rivalries

 The most prominent intra-SUNY rivalry is between the Albany Great Danes and Binghamton Bearcats.
 The two belong to the America East Conference.
 Frequently referred to as the I-88 Rivalry, Binghamton and Albany sit at either end of Interstate 88 (roughly 2.5 hours apart).
 Both teams are known to post the highest visitor attendance at either school's athletic events.
-Both schools also have less intense rivalries with a fellow America East member, the Stony Brook Seawolves.
-In football, a sport not sponsored by the America East, Albany and Stony Brook have a rivalry in the Colonial Athletic Association.
+Both schools also have less intense rivalries with a former America East member, the Stony Brook Seawolves.
+In football, a sport not sponsored by the America East, Albany and Stony Brook have a rivalry in the Coastal Athletic Association, and play each other annually in the Battle for the Golden Apple.

 The University at Buffalo tends to have a rivalry in basketball with two private colleges in the same geographical area.
 Canisius College and Buffalo's South Campus are 2.5 miles apart on Main St. in Buffalo.
 Their other rival is Niagara University in Lewiston, NY.
 All three share rivalries with Saint Bonaventure University, another private college 70 miles south of Buffalo.

-SUNY Oswego and SUNY Plattsburgh also share a notable rivalry in Division III Hockey, with that game almost always having the SUNYAC regular season title up for grabs.
+SUNY Oswego and SUNY Plattsburgh also share a notable rivalry in Division III hockey, with that game almost always having the SUNYAC regular season title up for grabs.

 SUNY Cobleskill and SUNY Delhi rivalry focuses on basketball, cross country, and previously track, although Cobleskill track and field started competing at the NCAA Division III level in spring 2009.
-The SUNY Delhi 2003-2004 basketball season was canceled after a basketball game was called with 48 seconds left after several SUNY Delhi basketball players nearly started a brawl in the Ioro Gymnasium at SUNY Cobleskill on Wednesday February 4, 2004.
+The SUNY Delhi 2003–2004 basketball season was canceled after a basketball game was called with 48 seconds left after several SUNY Delhi basketball players nearly started a brawl in the Ioro Gymnasium at SUNY Cobleskill on Wednesday February 4, 2004.

 SUNY Oneonta has developed a rivalry in almost every sport with SUNY Cortland.
 They share the red dragon as a team nickname, and their matchups are known as the "Battle of the Red Dragons".

 There is an unusual sports rivalry between SUNY College of Environmental Science and Forestry and Finger Lakes Community College, with both campuses sponsoring nationally ranked teams in woodsman competitions.

-SUNY Chancellor's Awards
+University Police

-The SUNY Chancellor’s Awards for Excellence are conferred to acknowledge and provide recognition for superior achievement and to encourage the ongoing pursuit of academic excellence.
+The New York State University Police (NYSUP) is the law enforcement agency of the State University of New York (SUNY) system.
+Approximately 600 uniformed officers and investigators, as well as sixty-four chiefs, serve the 29 state college and university campuses throughout the state.

-The SUNY Chancellor's Award for Student Excellence acknowledges students for outstanding achievements and is the highest honor bestowed upon a student by the University.
-The faculty-staff awards include the Chancellor's Award for Excellence, Distinguished Faculty ranks, Conversations in the Disciplines, the Shared Governance Award, and the Chancellor’s Award for Excellence in Adjunct Teaching.
+University Police Officers (UPO) are charged with crime detection and prevention, in addition to the enforcement of state and local laws, rules, and regulations.
+As part of the unit's prevention activities, officers speak on topics such as sexual assault, drugs, crime prevention and traffic safety.
+Officers are responsible for developing and maintaining a positive relationship with students, faculty, and staff in order to ensure safety and facilitate cooperation within the campus community.